peonMQ/MQRemote/README.md

 #### Built-in Channels
-All channels follow the pattern of `/rc [+self] <channel> <message>` where `+self` is optional.
+All channels follow the pattern of `/rc [+self] <channel> <message>` where `+self` is optional. or `/rc <channel> <character> <message>` to send a tell to just that character in a channel (most used will probably be server channel).
 ##### Global Channel
 The global channel is always available
 ```
 /rc global <message>        - Send a command to the global channel excluding self
 /rc +self global <message>  - Send a command to the global channel message including self
+/rc global name <message>   - Send a command to the global channel to the specific named character
 ```

 ##### Server Channel